chef/chef-web-docs/chef_master/source/custom_resources_notes.rst

      # since the latter works most of the time, but will troll you with odd scoping problems, while the
      # former just works.
      puts new_resource.foo
    end

+   action_class do
+     include MyProviderHelperFunctions

+     def a_helper
+     end
+   end

 "Old school" LWRPS